Chapter 6.04 - Animal ControlChapter 6.04 - Animal Control

-J. All dogs and cats must have a current vaccination.
+J. All animals must have a current vaccination.
 The shape of the vaccination tag issued in any calendar year shall not be used for vaccination tags issued in the subsequent four calendar years.
-Dog or cat vaccinations are not transferable, and it is unlawful for any person to attach any vaccination tag to any animal other than the animal for which such tag was originally issued.
-It is also unlawful for any person to make use of or have in his or her possession, or under his or her control, a stolen, counterfeit or forged dog or cat vaccination tag or vaccination certificate.
+Animal vaccinations are not transferable, and it is unlawful for any person to attach any vaccination tag to any animal other than the animal for which such tag was originally issued.
+It is also unlawful for any person to make use of or have in his or her possession, or under his or her control, a stolen, counterfeit or forged animal vaccination tag or vaccination certificate.
 (Res.
 11-108 § 1; Res.
 05-115 (part); Res.
 01-154 (part); Res.
-92-396 § 2)
+92-396 § 2; Res.
+23-014)

-A. Whenever the Board of County Commissioners, upon recommendation of the Pueblo City-County Health Department, shall apprehend the danger of rabies in the county, it shall issue a proclamation requiring every person owning a dog, cat, or other animal to confine it securely on his or her premises unless such dog, cat, or other animal shall be leashed and shall have a muzzle of sufficient strength to prevent its biting any person or animal.
+A. Whenever the Board of County Commissioners, upon recommendation of the Pueblo Department of Public Health and Environment, shall apprehend the danger of rabies in the county, it shall issue a proclamation requiring every person owning a dog, cat, or other animal to confine it securely on his or her premises unless such dog, cat, or other animal shall be leashed and shall have a muzzle of sufficient strength to prevent its biting any person or animal.
 Any dog running at large or cat found at-large during the pendency of such proclamation shall be seized and impounded by the Enforcement Agent/License Officer.

-B. Any person having knowledge of a dog or cat bite shall immediately report the incident to the Pueblo City-County Health Department, Animal Control Officer, Pueblo County Sheriff’s Department, or Enforcement Agent/License Officer.
-Any dog or cat which has bitten a person shall be observed for a period of fourteen (14) days from the date of the bite.
-The procedure and place of observation shall be designated by the investigating officer.
+B. Any person having knowledge of a dog or cat bite shall immediately report the incident to the Pueblo Department of Public Health and Environment, Animal Control Officer, Pueblo County Sheriff’s Department, or Enforcement Agent/License Officer.
+Any dog or cat which has bitten a person shall be observed for a period of ten (10) days from the date of the bite.
+The procedure and place of observation shall be designated by the Pueblo Department of Public Health and Environment.
 If the dog or cat is not confined to the owner’s premises, confinement shall be in the Pueblo Animal Shelter or at any veterinary hospital of the owner’s choice.
 Such confinement shall be at the expense of the owner.
 Stray dogs or cats whose owners cannot be located shall be confined in the Pueblo Animal Shelter.
 The owner of any dog or cat that has been reported as having inflicted a bite on any person shall, upon demand, produce the dog or cat for quarantine as prescribed in this section.
 Refusal to produce the dog or cat constitutes a violation of this section, and each day of such refusal shall constitute a separate and individual violation hereof.
 It is unlawful for any person to remove from any place of confinement any dog or cat which has been isolated or quarantined as authorized by this section without the prior written consent of the impounding agency.
 (Res.
 05-115 (part); Res.
-92-396 § 3)
+92-396 § 3; Res.
+23-014)

 A. It shall be unlawful for any dog to run at large without the accompaniment of the owner or person having custody of the dog, and being competent to restrain such dog, within the county of Pueblo and the Towns of Rye and Boone, except those portions of the county which are in the city limits of any incorporated municipality within Pueblo County.
 A dog shall be deemed to be running at large when off or away from the premises, lot or parcel of land of its owner or person having custody of the dog, and not under the control of such owner or person.
 A dog found running at large, and not in the control of such owner or person, shall be impounded by the Enforcement Agent/License Officer.
 Additionally, dogs injured on public property shall be impounded and given adequate veterinary medical treatment pending notification of the owner of the dog.